xy-241/CS-Notes/content/Computer Organisation/Processor/Clock Oscillator.md

 ![[clock_cycle.png|300]]
 - Refers to the time interval between two successive rising (or falling) edges of the [[Clock Signal]]

+### Clock Frequency
+- The total number of [[#Clock Cycle]] in one second

 ### Duty Cycle
 ![[duty_cycle.png|350]]

 - The ratio of time the [[Clock Signal]] is in the high state (logical 1) to the total period of the signal

+## Terminologies
+---
+### Propagation Delay
+- The time it takes for the [[#Clock Signal]] to traverse the entire circuit
+- We need to wait for the propagation delay, in order to have a proper clock signal that has both active high and active low

 ## References
 ---